hzeller/FlaschenTaschen-PixelPusher-bridge/README.md

 FlaschenTaschen -&gt; PixelPusher Bridge
 ========================================

-(Unless you are bjk or patrickod at the 33C3, this is probably too specific.
+(Unless you are bjk or patrickod at the [33C3], this is probably too specific.
 Nothing to see here in that case).

-A bridge that receives FlaschenTaschen protocol and sends it to a PixelPusher installation.
+A bridge that receives [FlaschenTaschen][] [protocol][FT-protocol] and sends it to a [PixelPusher] installation.

 First step: _super simple_, does _not_ use the PP discovery protocol, just assumes hard-coded IP addresses and sizes of connected PixelPushers.
+So this is not a complete PixelPusher client implementation, just minimal enough to make it work.

 ### Configuration needed